EnwerejiTochi/EnwerejiTochi/README.md

 - 💞️ I’m looking to collaborate on ...web development
 - 📫 How to reach me ...Enwereji Praise @fb, whatsapp @ +2348068040230
 - 😄 Pronouns: ...he
-- ⚡ Fun fact: ...jovia type
+- ⚡ Fun fact: ...jovial type

 <!---
 EnwerejiTochi/EnwerejiTochi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.